DarwinJS/MissionImpossibleCode/Undo-WinRMConfig/readme.md

 If your WinRM configuration process involves configuring additional items, the reversal of those settings may need to be added to this script.
 You could create a customized copy or submit an issue or PR against this script.

+This code was engineered and tested on Server 2012 R2 / PowerShell 4 - it is unknown how well it works for earlier versions.
 ## Ways to Run It

 ### Direct Run From GitHub